-For many startup founders, the sales process is unorganized and unmanaged or overcomplicated and hard to scale.
+For many startup founders, the sales process is unorganized and unmanaged or overcomplicated and hard to scale, and can end up not matching their sales goals.
 Either way, it can shake your confidence in your ability to hit your revenue targets, and that’s got to be keeping you up at night.
 Sound familiar?

 You know sales are the lifeblood of your company, and without enough of them, you’ll fold like a deck of cards, but more than just survival, you want to scale your business and flourish!

 Here’s what you’re going to need to get there:

 • An effective program (systems, processes, toolsets) that’s simple, organized, and standardized.